10 Year Property Plan steps for schools

 - roll projections, showing whether your school roll is growing, steady or falling.
 Your property advisor may be able to provide a demographic report if your school roll is growing

-- your cyclical maintenance plan and a copy of any maintenance contracts you have (e.g. programme maintenance plan for painting, boiler maintenance contract)
+- your cyclical maintenance plan and a copy of any maintenance contracts you have (for example, programme maintenance plan for painting, boiler maintenance contract)

 - anything else that may affect the 10YPP like an energy management review, special character features, special education needs, cultural impacts, your school security policy and/or your traffic management plan.